A Barrier Function Approach for Bilevel Optimization with Coupled Lower-Level Constraints: Formulation, Approximation and Algorithms: Motivating Application

-In the transportation context, the leader is a regulatory authority or city planner, who decides on the tax value $T$.
-The leader aims to maximize the revenue from the tax applied on the transportation activities, formulated as $T^\top x$.
-The follower represents a freight transporter, who manages the transportation of goods through taxable and nontaxable routes, represented by decision variables $x$ and $y$.
-The follower's objective is to minimize the total transportation cost, which includes the tax impact.
-The cost function is given by $(c_1+T)^\top x + c_2^\top y$, where $c_1$ and $c_2$ are cost coefficients for taxable and nontaxable activities, respectively, and $T$ affects the cost on the taxable routes. $A_1(T)$, $A_2(T)$ are two vectors (i.e. $k=1$) representing coefficients that determine the capacity or feasibility of using taxed and untaxed routes for transporting goods, respectively.
-The inequality $A_1(T)^\top x+A_2(T)^\top y \geq b(T)$ signifies the minimum amount of goods that the transporter must transport to fulfill customer demands and orders. $x$, $y\geq 0$ ensures that the transportation volumes cannot be negative, aligning with the physical reality that transported quantities must be non-negative.
+In this specific transportation setting, the leader is a regulatory authority or city planner, who decides the tax value $T$ on transportation activities.
+The leader's goal is to maximize the revenue from the tax, represented by $T^\top x$.
+The follower is a freight transporter who needs to minimize their total transportation cost, which includes both the tax on taxable routes and the cost of using taxed and untaxed routes.
+The cost function is $(c_1+T)^\top x + c_2^\top y$, where $c_1$ and $c_2$ are the cost coefficients for the taxable and nontaxable routes, respectively, and $T$ adjusts the cost of the taxable routes.
+The matrices $A_1(T)$ and $A_2(T)$ represent coefficients that influence the capacity or feasibility of using taxed and untaxed routes for transportation, and $b(T)$ means demands from different customers.
+These matrices depend on $T$ because the tax may impact the availability or cost of using taxed routes.
+The inequality $A_1(T)^\top x + A_2(T)^\top y \geq b(T)$ ensures that customer demands are met.
+The constraints $x, y \geq 0$ enforce that the quantities of goods transported along both types of routes cannot be negative, reflecting the real-world constraint that transportation volumes must be non-negative.

-The framework \eqref{eq:blo_price_setting} includes a wide range of price setting problems and even a wide range of Stackelberg games, where the the lower-level problems are linear programs.
-Such linear lower-level problems are not explored in the BLO literature and motivate us to develop the techniques in this work.\\

-\textbf{Stongly convex Setting:} In the second setting, $g(x,y)$ is strongly convex, and $h_i(x,y)$ are convex in $y$ for any $i$.
-The applications we consider in this scope primarily come from machine learning.
-For example, consider a hyper-parameter optimization formulation for SVM as a constrained BLO problem (see \cite{jiang2024primal}):
+\textbf{Strongly Convex Setting:} In the second setting, $g(x,y)$ is strongly convex, and $h_i(x,y)$ are convex in $y$ for any $i$.
+The primary applications in this setting arise from machine learning.
+For example, support vector machines (SVM) inherently possess a bilevel optimization structure, where hyper-parameter optimization can be framed as a constrained BLO problem; we refer the readers to recent works such as \citep{jiang2024primal, xu2023efficient} for more detailed discussions.

-where $(z,l)\in\RR^{d+1}$ is a pair of data and label, $w\in\RR^d$ is the weight vector, $b\in\RR$ is the bias and $\xi\in\RR$ is the soft margin slack variable.
-For the case when we have non-linear decision boundary, we also have a hyper-parameter optimization for kernel SVM also as a constrained BLO problem (see \cite{xu2023efficient}): \\